google/or-tools/ortools/pdlp/README.md

 The implementation is based on the Primal-Dual Hybrid Gradient (PDHG) algorithm, which is preprocessed with scaling and optional presolving to improve performance and numerical stability.
+See also [Mathematical background for PDLP][background].

 ## Core C++ libraries:

 * [`primal_dual_hybrid_gradient.h`][primal_dual_hybrid_gradient_h]: The main
-  entry point for the solver, which takes a `QuadraticProgram` and solver parameters.
+  entry point `PrimalDualHybridGradient()` for the solver, which takes a `QuadraticProgram` and solver parameters.
 * [`quadratic_program.h`][quadratic_program_h]: Defines the `QuadraticProgram`
   struct to represent the optimization problem, including objective vectors, constraint matrices, and bounds.